What is life without good food? Inspired by home cooking and travel, I create easy recipes for the everyday.

 The flavours are very similar to those of a traditional Georgian lobio.
 As with the original, this version is a tasty combination of earthy, herby, tart and spicy flavours.

-Traditional lobio uses dried red kidney beans, but because I have them already, I have used canned.
+Traditional lobio uses dried red kidney beans, but because I have them already, I have used canned ones.
 For extra goodness, I have added some canned spinach.
 You can choose to leave this out, or swap it for another leafy green.

 At first, this recipe seems like a strange combination of disparate ingredients.
 Indeed, if you taste the stew partway through cooking, you will find the vinegar/pomegranate molasses too tart and the pepper too peppery.
 But don't panic!
 Once these ingredients have cooked together for a while, they fuse to form a complex, yet humble stew.